Skip to Content

 • Allow to cool for 5-10 minutes before transferring to a wire rack to cool completely.

 • Serve warm!
-See post for storage options.
+See post for storage options, tips and variations.

 Notes